marlowe-contrib/marlowe-oracle-service/README.md

 You can get your own token from the providers' websites[^1][^2].

-After configuring all the enviroment variables in the .env file, we must run `source .env` to export them.
+After configuring all the enviroment variables in the .env file, we must run `source .preprod.env` to export them.
+Each time any of these variables are changed, we must run `source .preprod.env` again.

 The other part of the configuration it's done in the [mos-config.json](./mos-config.json) file that must be given as argument: